-(a) Employers to incentivise loyalty and reward employees, and
+(a) Employers to incentivise loyalty and reward employees without increasing salaries, and

-(b) Employees to acquire shares in the company at a pre-agreed low value (the “exercise price”), and therefore share a piece of the pie and align their personal goals with those of the company.
+(b) Employees to acquire shares in the company at a pre-agreed low price (the “exercise price”) usually lower than the current market value, and therefore share a piece of the pie and align their personal goals with those of the company.

 Broadly speaking, an EMI scheme entitles employees who exercise options to buy shares to a 10% capital gains tax rate when they sell those shares, where usually it would be around 20%.

-Share options don’t need to be offered via the EMI Scheme – this is just one option – but it is the best (in my opinion) and most common option for startups.
+Share options don’t need to be offered via the EMI Scheme – this is just one option – but it is the most common and likely best option for startups.

-Step 1 – Check eligibility – A company and the relevant employees need to qualify for the scheme.
-More often than not though, if you are a young startup then you will qualify – we would usually run a quick assessment to ensure eligibility before implementing.
-Employees need to work for you for 25 hours per week or 75% of their working time (if part-time) to be eligible.
+A company and the relevant employees need to qualify for the scheme.
+Startups often meet the criteria due to their smaller size and growth potential.
+This makes the EMI scheme accessible for many startups that aim to attract and retain top talent.
+Our team would usually run a quick assessment to ensure eligibility before implementing.
+Each employee needs to work for you for at least 25 hours per week or 75% of their working time (if part-time) to be eligible.

-Accelerate Law is a consulting business which was specifically created to provide legal support for startups.
+Accelerate Law is a legal consulting business created to provide legal support for startups.
 We help a number of startups throughout or at various points through the EMI scheme process.
-Contact us if you think we can help your business.
+Contact us at email@example.com if you think we can help your business.

 Meet the team